nimblehq/gin-templates/README.md

 Our templates offer a rich boilerplate to jump start Go Gin-based application development.

-Check this [wiki](https://github.com/nimblehq/gin-templates/wiki/Directories) for more information about template structure.
+Check this [wiki](https://github.com/nimblehq/gin-templates/wiki/Directories) for more information about the template structure.

 ## Get Started